ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying data that allow the requesting Client to delete the Recipient Contexts and authentication credentials associated with former members of the group (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}.
 The payload of the response is formatted as defined in {{sec-retrieve-stale-sids}}.

-## Admitted Methods {#ssec-admitted-methods}
+## Permitted Methods {#ssec-admitted-methods}

-{{tab-methods}} summarizes the CoAP methods that are admitted for accessing different resources at the Group Manager, for (non-)members of a group with group name GROUPNAME, and considering different roles.
+{{tab-methods}} summarizes the CoAP methods that are permitted for accessing different resources at the Group Manager, for (non-)members of a group with group name GROUPNAME, and considering different roles.
 The last two rows of the table apply to a node with node name NODENAME.

 The table uses the following abbreviations.